dowlinglab/hfcs-fffit/README.rst

 Using this package
 ~~~~~~~~~~~~~~~~~~

+Installation
+############

-This package has a variety of requirements that can be installed in
+This package has a number of requirements that can be installed in
 different ways.
 We recommend using a conda environment to manage
-most of the installation and dependencies, and installing some items from
+most of the installation and dependencies.
+However, some items will
-source or pip.
+need to be installed from source or pip.

 We recommend starting with a fresh conda environment, then installing
 the packages listed under ``requirements-pip.txt`` with pip, then